-- 3.1 Problem Solving (Problem Solver) Identify problems; explore and prioritize potential strategies; and design, implement, and evaluate a viable solution. - 3.2 Educator (Educator) Educate all audiences by determining the most effective and enduring ways to impart information and assess understanding. - 3.3 Patient Advocacy (Advocate) Assure that patients' best interests are represented. - 3.4 Interprofessional collaboration (Collaborator) Actively participate and engage as a healthcare team member by demonstrating mutual respect, understanding, and values to meet patient care needs. - 3.5 Cultural sensitivity (Includer) Recognize social determinants of health to diminish disparities and inequities in access to quality - 3.6 Communication (Communicator) Effectively communicate verbally and nonverbally when interacting with an individual, group, or organization.
+- 3.1 Problem Solving (Problem Solver) Identify problems; explor and prioritize potential strategies; and design, implement, and evaluate aviable solution. - 3.2 Educator (Educator) Educate all audiences by determining the most effective and enduring ways to impart information and assess understanding. - 3.3 Patient Advocacy (Advocate) Assure that patients' best interests are represented. - 3.4 Interprofessional collaboration (Collaborator) Actively participate and engage as a healthcare team member by demonstrating, mutual respect, understanding, and values to meet patient care needs.
+3.5 Cultural constitution (Included) D - 3.5 Cultural sensitivity (Includer) Recognize social determinants of health to diminish disparities and inequities in access to quality care. - 3.6 Communication (Communicator) Effectively communicate verbally and nonverbally when interacting with an individual, group, or organization.